Artists. Performers. Teachers.

 Matthew Galik, Webster Jazz Singers accompanist

-Sandra Geary, coach/Opera Studio accompanist
+Sandra Geary, Opera Studio accompanist and coach

 Geary is a member of the piano faculty of Washington University where she also accompanies the chamber and concert choirs.
 She is a piano faculty member of Webster University's Community Music School and is the accompanist for the Bach Society of Saint Louis.
 She frequently accompanies for recitals, competitions and auditions and also for Opera Theatre of Saint Louis, Winter Opera and Union Avenue Opera.